-The EUSBR followed a detailed MSP process with pilot cases and transboundary cooperation mechanisms between Member States and with third countries.
-The development of a transboundary MSP strategy for the European Macaronesia would be one step further than currently national MSP plans.
-This type of instrument could be a fundamental objective for the region.
+The EUSBR followed a detailed MSP process with pilot cases and transboundary cooperation mechanisms between Member States and with third countries. development of transboundary MSP strategy for the European Macaronesia would be one step further than currently national MSP plans.
+This type of instrument could be fundamental objective for the region.